 All boys and girls join a house when they enter the College.
-There are 11 houses, six for boys and five for girls.
-Six of the houses are for day pupils and five are for boarders.
+There are 10 houses, six for boys and four for girls.
+Five of the houses are for day pupils and five are for boarders.

 All houses are staffed by a resident housemaster or housemistress who is supported by a team of tutors which includes a resident tutor in the boarding houses which also have a resident matron.